 Balanced funds help keep one’s portfolio balanced by letting them invest in diverse instruments, including stocks and bonds at the same time under a single portfolio.
 It generally acquire 30%-40% of the investment in equity and the remaining in BondsBondsBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period. and (or) other debt investment instruments.

 Though these instruments are of great use to those who want to reduce the risk associated with their investments, they are not suitable for all.
 So, let us take a look at who should and who should not consider balanced or hybrid funds as an investment option.

-It is an ideal option of investment primarily for investors who are either
+These are an ideal options of investment primarily for investors who are either

-- looking for a stable and steady return with mid-term investment holding/return gain period (say 5 years)
+- looking for a stable and steady return with a mid-term investment holding/return gain period (say five years)

 - new entrants to the investor’s group with no or limited investment knowledge

 These would not be an ideal option of investment primarily for investors who are either.

 - Willing to take or can manage higher risk